-BEAD PROGRAM
+BEAD REQUIREMENTS

-Tenderpad and Red Bead Requirements
+Red Bead

 3. Make every reasonable effort to participate in any Troop "good turns" and any fundraising activities.